pattonsgirl/Spring2022-CEG2350/Labs/Lab05/README.md

 5. If `-r` or `-f` have empty (no) arguments after them, output "User must provide string for find and string for replace" following by the usage guide in the `printHelp` function

-6. For each file given, create a new filename using `sed` to replace the match in the filename string with what to replace.
+6. For each file given, create a new filename using `sed` to replace the match in the filename string with the supplied replacement.
 Use `mv` to change the filename to the new filename.
 Include a useful output statement to see what changed.

 ```
 # Hint: